Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometric approaches to computation

-Filtering the Chevalley-Eilenberg double complex by columns gives a spectral sequence with $E^0$ coinciding with $C^{CE}_*(C(X)\otimes \Suspension\Lie)$ but only with the vertical differentials of $C(X)$.
+\begin{proof} Filtering the Chevalley--Eilenberg double complex by columns gives a spectral sequence with $E^0$ coinciding with $C^{CE}_*(C(X)\otimes \Suspension\Lie)$ but only with the vertical differentials of $C(X)$.
 Since $C^{CE}_*$ involves tensor powers and we are working over $\Q$, the Künneth formula gives a natural isomorphism

 where the latter isomorphism follows from the fact that $(-)\otimes \Suspension\Lie$ is exact.